(EUROPE: 1001 to 1212 – continued)

 In 1207, Pope Innocent III launched a crusade against the Cathars, believing they were in error concerning the nature of Jesus Christ.
 He associated heretics with treason, disease and filth.
 He rallied to his cause the French monarch, Philip Augustus.
 France was still under a variety of local rulers, and Philip Augustus was eager to extend his authority into southern France against nobles who had adopted the Cathar heresy.

 People devoted to the Church joined the crusade – to be known as the Cathar Crusade.
 Innocent III had already declared heresy as a capital offense, and some of the Crusaders took it upon themselves to be executioners.
 The leader of the crusade at Beziers is said to have responded to the question of how they should know who was a heretic and who was not with the call of "Kill them all, God will know His own."
 But a Catholic encyclopedia denies that such words were uttered.

-During the crusade against heretics in southern France and northern Italy, children whose emotions were fired by the cause of Christianity and the preaching against heretics decided to do their bit by trying to retake the Holy Land.
+During the crusade against heretics in southern France and northern Italy, children whose emotions were fired by the cause of Christianity and the preaching against heretics decided to be Christian heroes by trying to retake the Holy Land.
 In 1212, thousands of children, with a sprinkling of adults and a few clerics, started for Jerusalem.
 They were deficient in money and organization but they believed that as children they were favored by God and could work miracles that adults could not.

 The World of the Crusaders, by Joshua Prawer, 1972

 The Good Men, by Charmaine Craig, a novel about Cathars and the Church's campaign against heretics, 2003

 Chapters is Social History, by Henry S Spaulding, 1925